docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 committing them to the ledger.
 After ordering nodes receive endorsed transactions from clients, they come to consensus on the order of transactions and then add them to blocks.
-The blocks are then distributed to peer nodes, which add the blocks the blockchain ledger.
-Ordering nodes also operate the system channel that defines the capabilities of a Fabric network, such as how blocks are made and which version of Fabric that nodes can use.
-The system channel defines which organizations are members of the consortium.
+The blocks are then distributed to peer nodes, which add the blocks to the blockchain ledger.

-The sample network uses a single node Raft ordering service that is operated by the ordering organization.
+The sample network uses a single node Raft ordering service that is operated by the orderer organization.
 You can see the ordering node running on your machine as `orderer.example.com`.
-While the test network only uses a single node ordering service, a real network would have multiple ordering nodes, operated by one or multiple orderer organizations.
+While the test network only uses a single node ordering service, a production network would have multiple ordering nodes, operated by one or multiple orderer organizations.
 The different ordering nodes would use the Raft consensus algorithm to come to agreement on the order of transactions across the network.